35+ Best fiction books of all time with buy online links

 Buy 99 Percent Mine by Sally Thorne

-11. American Spy by Lauren Wilkinson
+11. American Spy fiction book by Lauren Wilkinson

 American Spy is a novel by Lauren Wilkinson which was published by Random House in February 2019.
 Barack Obama has included a book on his summer read list for 2019 as the best fiction.
 In 1986, the heart of the Cold War, and Marie Mitchell is an FBI intelligence agent.
 She’s smart but she’s also a young black woman working in an old boys ‘ club, and her future has stalled out; she’s rejected for every high-profile team and her days are packed with monotonous paperwork.